emmt/ArrayTools.jl/README.md

    depending whether the index style of the embedded array is `IndexLinear()` or `IndexCartesian()`.

-2. Extend the `Base.parent` method for your custom type so that it returns the embedded array.
+2. Extend the `Base.parent(A)` method for your custom type so that it returns the embedded array of an instance `A`.

 For instance (of course replacing the ellipsis `...`):